fchyla/wordpress_blog_stack/README.md

-Wordpress stack with docker with SSL using letsencrypt service with automatic certificate renewal.
+Wordpress stack with docker-compose with SSL using letsencrypt service with automatic certificate renewal.

 # Overview
 * [nginx-proxy](https://github.com/jwilder/nginx-proxy) as frontend proxy